In Indonesia, Facebook and Twitter are 'buzzer' battlegrounds as elections loom

 A smaller portion of the misinformation campaigns target Prabowo.

-On a recent afternoon in Jakarta, one buzzer team leader scrolled through two mobile phones that had over 250 Facebook, Instagram, Whatsapp, Youtube and Twitter accounts, each with a fake persona.
+On a recent afternoon in Jakarta, one buzzer team leader scrolled through two mobile phones that had over 250 Facebook (FB.O), Instagram, Whatsapp, Youtube (GOOGL.O) and Twitter (TWTR.N) accounts, each with a fake persona.
 He updated five of them with posts praising Widodo’s achievements or mocking Prabowo and his running mate.

 He denied disseminating misinformation, focusing instead on content that gushed about his clients’s virtues.
 But he admitted he does look for dirt on opponents as part of a “complete package” of posts and videos that he sells for 200 million rupiah ($14,000) a month.